 About the Plans

-The 2045 Transit and Specialized Transportation Plans are the framework for the ongoing development and coordination of both transit services and human services (specialized) transportation for the Pikes Peak region.
+The 2045 Transit and Specialized Transportation Plans are complete.
+These plans serve as the framework for the ongoing development and coordination of both transit services and human services (specialized) transportation for the Pikes Peak region.
 The plans are dynamic and updated every five years.
-Mountain Metropolitan Transit (MMT) is leading the development of the transit plan.
-The Pikes Peak Area Council of Governments (PPACG) is leading the update to the specialized transportation coordination plan.
-These plan updates will ultimately be incorporated into PPACG’s 2045 Long Range Transportation Plan (LRTP).
+Mountain Metropolitan Transit (MMT) led the development of the transit plan.
+The Pikes Peak Area Council of Governments (PPACG) led the update to the specialized transportation coordination plan.
+The final 2045 Transit and Specialized Transportation plans were reviewed and accepted by the PPACG Board of Directors in January 2020.
+These plans have been incorporated into the region’s 2045 Long Range Transportation Plan (LRTP) for implementation.

 The transit plan provides guidance for MMT when considering changes in service, frequencies, new projects, and growth of the system.